Last Updated on

 Ready to pamper your hands with a nice manicure?
-Whip up a batch of this Lavender Orange DIY Cuticle Cream and get to it!
+Whip up a batch of this DIY Cuticle Cream with lavender and orange essential oils and get to it!
 The scent is divine!

 - Add the shea butter, coconut oil, beeswax pellets and almond oil to a double boiler.
-Heat over medium, stirring frequently until the ingredients are melted and clear.
+If you don't have a double boiler, you can place the ingredients in a glass bowl placed in a pan of hot water.
+Heat over medium, stirring frequently, until the ingredients are melted and clear.

-- Remove the pan from the heat, then whisk in the essential oils.
+- Remove the pan (or bowel) from the heat, then whisk in the essential oils.

 - Take a small amount of the DIY cuticle cream and apply to each nail cuticle and around the nail tips.